NyxHexen/CI_MS2_MM/readme.md

 ### User Stories

-#### New Customers
+#### New Users
-1. As a new customer, I want to know what Math Masters Academy is.
+1. As a new user, I want to know what Math Masters Academy is.
-2. As a new customer, I want to find out how to contact the academy via phone.
+2. As a new user, I want to find out how to contact the academy via phone.
-3. As a new customer, I want to find out how to contact the academy via email.
+3. As a new user, I want to find out how to contact the academy via email.
-4. As a new customer, I want to learn about the products offered.
+4. As a new user, I want to learn about the products offered.
-5. As a new customer, I want to find out what to expect if I purchase a class.
+5. As a new user, I want to find out what to expect if I purchase a class.
-6. As a new customer, I want to find out where the classes are held.
+6. As a new user, I want to find out where the classes are held.
-7. As a new customer, I want to find out where the main offices are.
+7. As a new user, I want to find out where the main offices are.
-8. As a new customer, I want to read the terms and conditions.
+8. As a new user, I want to read the terms and conditions.
-9. As a new customer, I want to read the privacy policy.
+9. As a new user, I want to read the privacy policy.

-#### Returning customers
+#### Returning users
-10. As a returning customer, I want to visit the company's social media websites.
+10. As a returning user, I want to visit the company's social media websites.
 11. As a returning user, I want to view the classes available.
 12. As a returning user, I want to book a class.
 13. As a returning user, I want to find out how to play the quiz.
 14. As a returning user, I want to play the quiz.
 15. As a returning user, I want to see my quiz score.
 16. As a returning user, I want to sign up to the newsletter.
-17. As a returning user, I want to find out if the classes are suitable for my age.

 #### Site Owner
-18. As a site owner, I want users to play the quiz.
+17. As a site owner, I want users to play the quiz.
-19. As a site owner, I want users to learn about our products.
+18. As a site owner, I want users to learn about our products.
-20. As a site owner, I want users to market our products.
+19. As a site owner, I want to market our products.
-21. As a site owner, I want users to visit our social media pages.
+20. As a site owner, I want users to visit our social media pages.
-22. As a site owner, I want users to have access to our Terms and Conditions.
+21. As a site owner, I want users to have access to our Terms and Conditions.
-23. As a site owner, I want users to have access to our Privacy Policy.
+22. As a site owner, I want users to have access to our Privacy Policy.
-24. As a site owner, I want users to subscribe to our newsletter.
+23. As a site owner, I want users to subscribe to our newsletter.
-25. As a site owner, I want users to book classes easily.
+24. As a site owner, I want users to book classes easily.
-26. As a site owner, I want users to be able to contact us.
+25. As a site owner, I want users to be able to contact us.

 ### Scope